blade0815/binance-kucoin-rebalancing/README.md

+IN WORK !!!!!
+Fork from ForkFork :)

+Plan : Separate CFG for the most Exchanges

 # Binance Rebalancing
 This is a simple project that rebalance your binance portfolio configured into `settings.py` file.
 The current code only accepts Binance but could be easily extended to accept other exchanges as well.